Contact Intelligence for Meeting Prep: The 60-Second Ritual

 The goal is simple: walk into the meeting with one clean mental model and one clear next step.
 Here's the cadence.

-The contact page is where you want the relationship context to live: who they are, what’s happened recently, what you’ve already said, and what you need to do next.
+The contact record is where the relationship context lives: who they are, what's happened recently, what you've already said, and what you need to do next.
+Starting here resets the mental model before you've said a word.

-Your Activity Feed is the timeline of reality: meetings, notes, emails, shared touchpoints, and the signals that show what has actually occurred.
+The contact timeline is the history of the relationship: meetings, notes, emails, shared touchpoints, and the signals that show what has actually occurred.

 You're not reading everything.
 You're scanning for three things: